LeonKuhne/F-Project/readme.md

 - constructors create an object instance, update its attributes, and return the instance
 - class functions take in the class object as the second parameter

+### Influence
+#### F is for Fortran
+Caches like the old .f version of Fortran with unique memory access.
+#### Data Processing
+Flows like LISP, LINQ, and RXJS.
+#### Visual Scripting
+Patching like Patcher in FL and Unity.
+#### Usability Heuristics
+Usable like...
+- Visibility of system status - see how it runs
+- Match between system and the real world - a state diagram
+- User control and freedom - arrange parts how you want
+- Error prevention - test only parts of the code
+- Consistency and standards - share existing function
+- Recognition over recall - Recognize flow patterns
+- Flexibility and efficiency of use - reusable groups
+- Error handling - indicate and explore failed state
+- Help and documentation - add notes to nodes

+## Documentation

+### Architecture
+Arranged by levels of abstraction:
+> view > ctrl > core
+- Add features an needed by projects
+- Parse this project with itself then visually clean it up; recursion is key
+#### VIEW
+- builds 'state'
+- html elements 'graphics' logic
+#### CTRL
+- modifies 'state'
+- high level 'business' logic
+#### CORE
+- no 'state'
+- low level 'procedural' logic

+### Contributing
+1. Test
+2. Refactor
+3. Fix (straightforward)
+4. Features (straightforward)
+5. Plan Refactorings: make fixes/features straightforward

 ### Usable | v1.0
 #### MISSION STATEMENT